Graduate Assistantships and AmeriCorps Positions

 - Plan, organize, and coordinate environmental conservation service projects for k-12 service-learning students, faith-based and civic organizations, and college service-organizations.
 Projects may include: invasive species abatement, lake clean up, trail building, etc.

 - Develop, maintain, and restore NJSOC infrastructure and habitat necessary and related to the educational and environmental mission of the School.
-Members will serve with School Staff, Stokes State Forest Rangers, and other New Jersey Parks and Forestry personnel on infrastructure maintenance, invasive species abatement, lake clean-up, trail building and maintenance, forest fire prevention, and riparian and wildlife habitat restoration.
+Members will serve with several biologists from the NJDEP Division of Fish and Wildlife, Endangered and Nongame Species Program.

 NJSOC Training Includes: